 At the Subaru Service Center at Stanley Subaru we want your experience with your Subaru vehicle to be as enjoyable as possible.
 As you drive your new or pre-owned vehicle you may have some questions about your vehicles performance and maintenance.
 Let our FAQ pages guide you through any questions you may have.
 If your question is not on our FAQ pages, feel free to contact us so that we can better serve you.

-To minimize your time, an appointment is recommended.
+Do I Need An Appointment for Service?To minimize your time, an appointment is recommended.
 When calling 207-667-4641 or Toll-Free 800-439-8989 to schedule an appointment, please let us know if you will need a complementary loaner vehicle .
 See our Service Schedule and Menu.
 You can also Schedule An Appointment Online!
 Appointments are necessary for Detail Services, since they take a considerable length of time.
 See our Detail Packages and Pricing.